 The following contribution is by Hal Elliott Wert, author of George McGovern and the Democratic Insurgents (Nebraska, 2015).
-Wert is a professor emeritus of history at the Kansas University Art Institute.
+Wert is a professor emeritus of history at the Kansas City Art Institute.

 Many of you purchased George McGovern and the Democratic Insurgents (GMDI) and followed the trail of posters up through the election of 2012, may have pondered, “Yeah, okay, but what happened to the great American poster in 2016?”
 If you bought into my thesis that the best posters had appeared for candidates on the left, than you likely concluded that the Bernie Sanders posters were the more exciting.
 And, geez, you’d be right.
 Hillary’s disinterest in the poster continued in 2016 as did Donald Trump’s campaign.
 As might be expected both the Clinton and Trump campaign produced a few top-notch posters.
 But hang on; here comes a Bernie deluge faithfully following in the poster tradition pioneered by Eugene McCarthy and George McGovern.
 Déjà vu—the graphics of the sixties are reborn.
 Let’s feel the Bern!